CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 ### Overview

 s3fs is a FUSE filesystem that allows you to mount a S3 compatible bucket as a local filesystem.
 It stores files natively and transparently in S3 compatible Objective Storage (i.e., you can use other programs to access the same files).
-Maximum file size=64GB (as of this article, limited by s3fs, not CenturyLink Cloud Object Storage).
+Maximum file size=64GB (as of this article, limited by s3fs, not Lumen Cloud Object Storage).
 The limitations of s3fs is listed [here](//github.com/s3fs-fuse/s3fs-fuse).
 For pricing of Object Storage, please see the [pricing page](//www.ctl.io/pricing).

 ### Prerequisites

--   Access to the CenturyLink Cloud platform as an authorized user
+-   Access to the Lumen Cloud platform as an authorized user

 -   Identify a CentOS Linux platform that you would like to have s3fs installed